30 Writing Prompts for National Poetry Month

 Also, you can support this blog here:

-NOW to 30 writing prompts for National Poetry Month.
+30 writing prompts for National Poetry Month.
 Enjoy!!

 I listed these last year, they were from the Wompo Listserv but they are good prompts, so I thought I'd include them again this year.